-The publication launch will be accompanied by a virtual event for IHRA delegates and special guests.
-Experts, Heads of Delegation and representatives of the IHRA’s Permanent International Partners will discuss the challenges of addressing Holocaust distortion, focusing on ways the Recommendations will be implemented and special areas of attention.
+The publication Launch was accompanied by a virtual event for IHRA delegates and special guests.
+Experts, Heads of Delegation and representatives of the IHRA’s Permanent International Partners discussed the challenges of addressing Holocaust distortion, focussing on ways the Recommendations will be implemented and special areas of attention.

-“The Recommendations published today and the upcoming Protect the Facts campaign both represent promising first steps toward countering Holocaust distortion worldwide.
-An initiative of the German Presidency and a part of the Global Task Force Against Holocaust Distorsion that Foreign Minister Heiko Maas called for a year ago, these efforts, based on international cooperation, are examples of practice to follow.
+“The Recommendations and the Protect the Facts campaign both represent promising first steps toward countering Holocaust distortion worldwide.
+An initiative of the German Presidency and a part of the Global Task Force Against Holocaust Distorsion that Foreign Minister Heiko Maas called for in 2020, these efforts, based on international cooperation, are examples of practice to follow.
 Holocaust distortion is a problem that does not stop at national borders and requires an international response.
 I can only encourage the widespread use of these Recommendations, which provide helpful guidance on how to adequately respond to the use of Nazi symbols, 'Camp Auschwitz' T-shirts and yellow Stars of David at demonstrations or co-opted online,” IHRA Chair Ambassador Michaela Küchler said.

 Panel discussion on Holocaust distortion

-On 27 January, the United Nations, UNESCO and the IHRA will jointly commemorate International Holocaust Remembrance Day.
-UN Secretary-General António Guterres, UNESCO Director-General Azoulay and the German Chancellor Angela Merkel will pay tribute to the victims of Nazi persecution in an online ceremony.
+On 27 January 2021, the United Nations, UNESCO and the IHRA jointly commemorated International Holocaust Remembrance Day.
+UN Secretary-General António Guterres, UNESCO Director-General Azoulay and the German Chancellor Angela Merkel paid tribute to the victims of Nazi persecution in an online ceremony.

-The event will be streamed by CNN and via the IHRA’s social media channels.
+The event was streamed by CNN and via the IHRA’s social media channels.